Least Squares Estimation For Hierarchical Data: The Two-Pass Algorithm

 \section{The Two-Pass Algorithm}

-Before describing the main algorithm in this section, it will be helpful to describe the primary data structures that we use.
-As described in the following subsections, our main proposed algorithm performs a series of three updates on state variables within each vertex $g\in\tree,$ which include an estimate of $\betab(g)$ and its variance matrix.
-Table \ref{notation} summarizes the definitions of some important objects we will use in this section, some of which are introduced in the following subsections.
+This section describes our proposed approach for computing the GLS estimator, which is provided in pseudocode in Algorithm \ref{alg:two_pass_est}.
+Table \ref{notation} provides a brief summary of the definitions used in this algorithm.
+The derivations of the formulas used in this algorithm are provided in Appendix \ref{sec:derivation_of_two_pass_algorithm}.

-Each of the three updates to the state variable estimate of $\betab(g)$ defines this estimate as the BLUE of $\betab(g)$ for a progressively larger information set, \textit{i.e.}, the subset of observations used for estimation.
-Specifically, the first step of the algorithm is to define this state variable estimate of each vertex $g$ as the GLS estimator based only on the observations associated with vertex $g$ itself.
-Given our assumptions that $S(g)$ has full column rank and $\ub(g)$ has a mean of zero and finite variance, Aitken's Theorem, \textit{i.e.}, restated in Lemma \ref{lem:appendix:gauss_markov_thm}, implies that this initial GLS estimate is the BLUE for this particular information set.
-In the second step -- the fine-to-coarse recursion -- this state variable is updated as the inverse-variance-weighted mean of this initial estimate and an estimate defined as the sum over the fine-to-coarse recursion estimates of the children of vertex $g,$ which is the BLUE of $\betab(g)$ for the information set that includes all observations associated with vertices in the subtree $\tree_g,$ as proved in Theorem \ref{thm:appendix:g_cond_g_minus_is_blue_for_any_level}.
+At a high level, Algorithm \ref{alg:two_pass_est} performs a series of three updates on state variables within each vertex $v\in\tree,$ which include an estimate of $\betab(v)$ and its variance matrix.
+Each of the three updates to the state variable estimate of $\betab(v)$ defines this estimate as the GLS estimator that leverages progressively larger information sets, \textit{i.e.}, the subsets of observations used for estimation.
+Specifically, the first step of the algorithm is to define the estimate of each vertex $v$ as the GLS estimator based only on the observations associated with vertex $v$ itself.
+Second, in the fine-to-coarse recursion, this state variable is updated as the inverse-variance-weighted mean of this initial estimate and an estimate defined as the sum over the fine-to-coarse recursion estimates of the children of vertex $v,$ which is the GLS estimate for the sample defined as all observations associated with vertices in the subtree $\tree_v,$ as proved in Theorem \ref{thm:appendix:g_cond_g_minus_is_blue_for_any_level}.
 Similarly, in the coarse-to-fine recursion, which is the third and final update, this information set is expanded further to also include the observations of higher levels of $\tree$ by projecting the estimate from the fine-to-coarse recursion onto the set of estimates that satisfy parent-child consistency constraint \eqref{eq:par_child_cons}.